Want the perfect workout program?Take Quiz

 Note: Aim for the bar to hit your lower chest, do a few practice reps first to make sure the position of the bench relative to the bar is correct.

-This version of the bench press can be done on a flat, incline, or decline bench.
+This reverse grip bench press can be done on a flat, incline, or decline bench.
 You can also change up your grip to a close, standard, or wide grip.
 With the reverse grip Smith machine press, you'll be taking some of the emphasis off your shoulders and placing it on the upper chest, triceps, and biceps.
 While the reverse grip bench press is known to target the triceps more than a traditional bench press, surprisingly, it drastically increases the activation of the upper chest.
 More specifically, this study showed the enhanced muscle activation of the biceps and clavicular region of the pec major.

 Note: It usually takes a few warm-up sets to find the most comfortable place where the bar lands on the chest; just make sure it goes low enough.